Xelvanta/roblox-custom-cursor/README.md

 None!

-**Roblox Custom Cursor v3** bundles everything you need — including Python and all required dependencies.
+**Roblox Custom Cursor** bundles everything you need — including Python and all required dependencies.
 You do **not** need to install Python or pip separately.
 Just run the installer and you're good to go.

 ---